stacks-network/docs/_develop/mining_intro.md

 Princeton and NYU to put together a [ranking algorithm](https://blog.blockstack.org/app-mining-game-theory-algorithm-design/) which is fair and resistant to abuse.
 Blockstack uses the third-party
-reviewer: Product Hunt, Awario, TryMyUI, and Democracy.earth.
+reviewers: Product Hunt, Awario, TryMyUI, and Democracy.earth.
 These reviewers are independent, and generally rely on their own proprietary data and insights to generate rankings.

-To learn in detail about these reviewers, see the page on [who reviews apps](app-reviewers.html).
+To learn in detail about the reviewers' methods, see the page on [who reviews apps](app-reviewers.html).

 ## Reaching the final scores